Profanor/Apex-Blog/client/README.md

 ## Overview
 GuruSys Blog App is a React application that allows users to view, create, edit, and delete blog posts.
-It interacts with the GuruSys Blog API to fetch and update blog post data.
+It interacts with the GuruSystems Blog API to fetch and update blog post data.

 ## Features
 1. View all blog posts